Company owners sometimes ask me: “Should balance adjustments arising from account reconciliation problems cause me any

-Once or twice a year, if you have a large number of transactions clearing the account, and you’re “off” by a small amount (e.g., between $.01 to $5 total), in the interest of using your time effectively, it’s acceptable to post an entry to an account such as Miscellaneous Office Expense for that small unreconciled difference.
+Once or twice a year, if you have a large number of transactions clearing the account and you’re “off” by a small amount (e.g., between $.01 to $5 total), in the interest of using your time effectively, it’s acceptable to post an entry to an account such as Miscellaneous Office Expense for that small unreconciled difference to help with account reconciliation.

-If, however, you find that your accounting assistant regularly has small, unresolved differences, be vigilant and let him or her know that you are reviewing the account reconciliations closely.
-Of course, follow-up immediately if you see any large, unresolved differences!
+If, however, you find that your accounting assistant regularly has small, unresolved differences, be vigilant and let him or her know that you are reviewing the account reconciliation closely.
+Of course, follow up immediately if you see any large, unresolved differences!

 Regards – Diane Gilson